Ram-Godavarthi/Sensor_Fusion_3D_Object_Tracking_Lidar-Camera/3D_Object_Tracking_Report.md

         FAST+ORB 	                1071 keypoints 	            1.922 ms
         FAST+BRISK 	                899 keypoints 	            3.045 ms

 - From the below table, One can observe that the CameraTTC are way off than the Lidar points in 90% of the frames except for few frames.
-Out of 3 combinations, FAST-BRISK performs better than other two.
+Out of 3 combinations, FAST-BRISK performs better than other two.-

   Detector   Descriptor   LidarTTC  CameraTTC
     FAST		BRISK		0.00s	0.00s